TASEmulators/BizHawk/README.md

 If you want to customise firmware (when there are alternative firmwares, for example) go to `Config` > `Firmwares...`, right-click the line of the firmware you want to change, click "Set Customization", and open the file.

 You can change where BizHawk looks for firmware by going to `Config` > `Paths...` and changing "Firmware" in the "Global" tab to the new location.
-This allows multiple versions to use the same folder.
+This allows multiple BizHawk releases to use the same folder.

 #### Identifying a good rom